 The sector is causing alarming pollution levels.
 The ecological hazards caused by the textile sector in Tunisia could be attributed to different reasons.
 The first is the nature of the industry itself.
-The industry is well known for its heavy ecological burden, where it is considered globally the most ecologically harmful industry (Choudhury & Kumar, 2013).
+The industry is well known for its heavy ecological burden, where it is considered the most ecologically harmful industry on a global scale (Choudhury and Kumar, 2013).
 The production processes use water extensively.
-It is estimated that the textiles industry is responsible for wasting 4 trillion liter of water annually, where a single shirt wastes about 25 liters and a trouser more than double that much; and most of this wasted water is not reused (Gaaloul, 2022, pp. 11-15).
-Another major concern is wet processing while intensively using different dangerous chemicals (e.g.: in bleaching, dyeing, printing), utilizing heavy metals in items such as binders and auxiliaries, and waste water issues especially with regard to the used dyes (Choudhury & Kumar, 2013).
-Due to the waste water resulting from the industry, it is responsible for about 17 and 20% of water pollution in the whole world (Gaaloul, 2022, pp. 11-15).
-To this could be added the carbon emissions of the industry (Tsai, 2018).
+It is estimated that the textiles industry is responsible for wasting four trillion liters of water annually, where a single shirt wastes around 25 liters and a pair of trousers more than double that much; and most of this wasted water is not reused (Gaaloul, 2022, pp. 11-15).
+Another major concern is wet processing while intensively using different dangerous chemicals (e.g., in bleaching, dyeing, printing), utilizing heavy metals in items such as binders and auxiliaries, and wastewater issues - especially with regard to the used dyes (Choudhury and Kumar, 2013).
+Due to the wastewater resulting from the industry, it is responsible for about 17 and 20 percent of global water pollution (Gaaloul, 2022, pp. 11-15).
+The carbon emissions of the industry are further added to the aforementioned factors (Tsai, 2018).

-What aggravates the environmental hazards for Tunisia is the country's specialization in low value added and also the most polluting activities in the value chain, where dyeing and printing activities are generally among the highest polluting processes of the industry (Mia et al., 2019).
-The inability of Tunisia to upgrade its involvement in higher value added activities with less ecological impact corresponds well with the obstacles hindering innovation and technological upgrading in the country.

-The incapability to innovate or technologically upgrade hinders the development or adoption of more Green technologies that would reduce the ecological hazards of the existing activities, even without upgrading in the value chain.
+What aggravates the environmental hazards for Tunisia is the country's specialization in the low value-added and most polluting activities in the value chain, where dyeing and printing activities are generally among the highest polluting processes of the industry (Mia et al., 2019).
+Tunisia's inability to upgrade its involvement in higher value-added activities with less ecological impact corresponds well with the obstacles hindering innovation and technological upgrading in the country.
+The incapability to innovate or technologically upgrade hinders the development or adoption of more green technologies that would reduce the ecological hazards of the existing activities, even without upgrading the value chain.
 Green chemistry is an example of technology that substantially reduces the environmental hazards and waste of the industry.
-It could decrease costs of solvents, reagents, waste disposal, and energy (Choudhury & Kumar, 2013).
-There is also an increasing use of "eco-friendly" textile among clothing and fashion brands (Nabil, 2021).
-Automation is another example of a technology that could reduce wastes at the stages of dyeing and printing (Choudhury & Kumar, 2013).
-Industry 4.0 technologies-entailing digitalization of manufacturing and service processes and system components'

-integration- could also reduce pollution together with making production more efficient and allowing customized production (Tsai, 2018).
-"Green textile industry" is expected to be less costly than non-green one for the production of garments, although it initially necessitates substantial investment (Nabil, 2021).
+It could decrease the costs of solvents, reagents, waste disposal, and energy (Choudhury and Kumar, 2013).
+There is also an increasing use of "eco-friendly" textiles among clothing and fashion brands (Nabil, 2021).
+Automation is another example of a technology that could reduce waste at the stages of dyeing and printing (Choudhury and Kumar, 2013).
+Industry 4.0 technologies - entailing the digitalization of manufacturing and service processes and the integration of system components - could also reduce pollution, along with making production more efficient and allowing customized production (Tsai, 2018).
+The "green textile industry" is expected to be less costly than the non-green one for the production of garments, although it initially necessitates substantial investment (Nabil, 2021).

-Tunisia has an industrial cluster in the field of textiles, the Monastir-El Fejja (Mfcpole), that is more technologically and ecologically-oriented (Mfcpole, n.d.).
+Tunisia has an industrial cluster in the field of textiles, the Monastir-El Fejja (Mfcpole), which is more technologically and ecologically oriented (Mfcpole, n.d.).
 Yet, innovation and technology upgrading in the sector was still problematic.
-A policy paper submitted to the Tunisian government pointed to the underdeveloped use of different technologies in the textile sector and how Industry 4.0 technologies, and especially artificial intelligence (AI) would significantly boost the sector.
-For instance, only a few large firms used automated quality inspection and only in some aspects.
-Firm mangers of the sector have little understanding of AI and the collaboration of these firms with AI firms and startups as well as academic institutions is rather absent (Chatbri et al., 2019).
-To this could be added the pointed out earlier general difficulties faced by startups.
-This should impact negatively on the innovation and technological upgrading of the sector and this applies as well with regard to the Greening of the sector with the help of Industry 4.0 technologies.
+A policy paper submitted to the Tunisian government pointed to the underdeveloped use of different technologies in the textile sector and how Industry 4.0 technologies, especially artificial intelligence (AI), would significantly boost the sector.
+For instance, only a few large firms used automated quality inspection, and only in some aspects.
+The firm managers of the sector have little understanding of AI, and the collaboration of these firms with AI firms and startups as well as academic institutions is rather absent (Chatbri et al., 2019).
+This is in addition to the aforementioned difficulties faced by startups.
+This negatively impacts the innovation and technological upgrading of the sector and applies as well to the greening of the sector with the help of Industry 4.0 technologies.